 6.2.5.
-Patients With Hepatitis C and HIV

-Hepatitis C viral infection can be a cause of cardiomyopathy and myocarditis.
-It appears that the virus can cause both dilated cardiomyopathy and hypertrophic cardiomyopathy (474, 475).
-The relatively high prevalence of this virus in Japanese populations compared with those in North America and Europe suggests that there may be a genetic predisposition to this type of viral myocarditis (476, 652).
-A small study showed that hepatitis C virus myocarditis might respond favorably to immunosuppressive therapy with prednisone and azathioprine (653, 654).
-Preliminary data also suggest that this type of myocarditis might respond well to interferon therapy (475), although there is concern that interferon can also depress myocardial function.
+Patients With Hepatitis C and Human Immunodeficiency Virus relatively high prevalence of this virus in Japanese populations compared with those in North America and Europe suggests that there may be a genetic predisposition to this type of viral myocarditis.
+A small study showed that hepatitis C virus myocarditis might respond favorably to immunosuppressive therapy with prednisone and azathioprine.
+Preliminary data also suggest that this type of myocarditis might respond well to interferon therapy, although there is concern that interferon can also depress myocardial function.